Wireframing, UI & Brand Design

 During the process, I learned the importance of getting professional perspectives and feedback from people who work in the industry and the effectiveness of actual field research.
 These things gave our group a lot more concrete idea of how MRFs work and their real problems, making our solutions more viable and practical.

 The creation of ECRecycle is one of the most challenging for us so far.
-Under the hood, we altered our ideas, solutions, and scenarios multiple times, but with the collaboration, communication, brainstorming, and proper task assignment, we are proud that we improved our group efficiency and delivered our final design!
+Under the hood, we altered our ideas, solutions, and scenarios multiple times.
+Still, with collaboration, communication, brainstorming, and proper task assignment, we are proud that we improved our group efficiency and delivered our final design!

 For ECRecycle there is clearly a lot more things that we can add and improve.
 For the next step we are planning to expand the project further in the following points:

-Thank you for being here along our journey, and see you in the future with ECRecycle ;)
+Thank you for being here along our journey, and see you in the future ;)